Ejazkhan11/NFTProject.github.io/README.md

 # NFTProject.github.io
-# Basic Sample Hardhat Project This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract
+# NFT Coding, Basic Sample Hardhat Project This project demonstrates a basic Hardhat use case.
+It comes with a sample contract, a test for that contract, a sample script that deploys that contract, NFT Coding